Tzowbiie/RL-ND_P1_Navigation/README.md

 <img src="images/optimal-action-value-function.png" width="65%" align="top-left" alt="" title="Optimal Action Value Function" />

 #### Epsilon Greedy Algorithm
-One challenge with the Q-function above is choosing which action to take while the agent is still learning the optimal policy.
-Should the agent choose an action based on the Q-values observed thus far?
-Or, should the agent try a new action in hopes of earning a higher reward?
-This is known as the **exploration vs. exploitation dilemma**.
+The agent has to choose between performing an action based on already observed ergo known Q-values or try a completly new action with the chance of earning a higher reward and discovering new strategies.
+This is called the **exploration vs. exploitation dilemma**.

-To address this, I implemented an **𝛆-greedy algorithm**.
+To solve this, an **𝛆-greedy algorithm** was implemented.
 This algorithm allows the agent to systematically manage the exploration vs. exploitation trade-off.
 The agent "explores" by picking a random action with some probability epsilon `𝛜`.
 However, the agent continues to "exploit" its knowledge of the environment by choosing actions based on the policy with probability (1-𝛜).

 Furthermore, the value of epsilon is purposely decayed over time, so that the agent favors exploration during its initial interactions with the environment, but increasingly favors exploitation as it gains more experience.
 The starting and ending values for epsilon, and the rate at which it decays are three hyperparameters that are later tuned during experimentation.

 You can find the 𝛆-greedy logic implemented as part of the `agent.act()` method [here](https://github.com/Tzowbiie/RL-ND_P1_Navigation/blob/main/dqn_agent.py#L65) in `agent.py` of the source code.

 #### Deep Q-Network (DQN)
 With Deep Q-Learning, a deep neural network is used to approximate the Q-function.
 Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.

 The neural network architecture used for this project can be found [here](https://github.com/Tzowbiie/RL-ND_P1_Navigation/blob/main/model.py#L23) in the `model.py` file of the source code.
 The network contains three fully connected layers with 64, 64, and 4 nodes respectively.

-As for the network inputs, rather than feeding-in sequential batches of experience tuples, I randomly sample from a history of experiences using an approach called Experience Replay.
+As for the network inputs, rather than feeding-in sequential batches of experience tuples, random samples from a history of experiences are used to reduce correlation between the tuples.
+This approach is called Experience Replay.

 #### Experience Replay
 Experience replay allows the RL agent to learn from past experience.